 RELL 499 Directed Study (1-4): Upper-division independent study in Biblical languages, to be completed in consultation with an advisor.
-Restriction: Consent of the instructor

 Mission Studies

 Courses in this section do not apply toward the University Studies (general education) religion requirement.

 RELM 444 Comparative Religions (2-4): A survey of the origins, beliefs, and contemporary practices of major religious systems.
 Attention given to the interaction between specific religions and the cultures in which they are practiced.
 Study of the similarities, differences, and potential for understanding among the religions.